Salvelinus alpinus, Arctic char : fisheries, aquaculture, gamefish

 Pêcheries: intérêt commercial mineur; Aquaculture: commercial; pêche sportive: oui

-FAO - Aquaculture: production; pêcheries: landings; Publication: search | FishSource | Sea Around Us
+FAO - Aquaculture systems: production; pêcheries: landings; Publication: search | FishSource | Sea Around Us

 Plus d'informations